micktaiwan/lifebits/README.md

 Lifebits
 ========

-Lifebits, save and share your life bits
+"Save and share your life bits !""

+Lifebits is an interface to freebase with a goal in mind: share what you liked (movies, music, books, ...)

-Technologies: AngularJS based on Freebase
+Technologies: AngularJS (web framework), Freebase (data) and Firebase (DB)

 Demo
 ====